Penayo/fullt-gith-backend/README.md

 Deploy the project with docker

-if you don't have docker installed, please see the [docker instalation page](https://www.docker.com/get-started/) Select the Operating system you have and continue with the guide
+if you don't have docker installed, please see the [docker instalation page](https://www.docker.com/get-started/)

 First start the backend